GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-93/index.md

   URL handlers, making it possible for users to jump straight into your PWA.
   The Multi-Screen Window Placement API has been updated based on your feedback, and starts a second origin trial.
-We're shortening the release cycle for stable to 4-weeks.
+We're shortening the release cycle for stable to four weeks.
 And there's plenty more.
 layout: 'layouts/blog-post.njk'
 date: 2021-08-31
 authors: